thuphan27379/finalproject-FE/README.md

 \*The Project Title: MyCompany WebApp - Social Platform

 \*The Project Description:

-All about my company: my cooperator and customer can know everything what my company do.
+- [] All about my company: my cooperator and customer can know everything what my company do. (domain list?!?!)
-Startup community - social networking: opportunity for young startup and SMEs.
+- [] Startup community - social networking: opportunity for young startup and SMEs.

 \*User Story:

 \*\*Background:

-MyCompany is webapp of organization about IT solution and startup.
+- [] MyCompany is webapp of organization about IT solution and startup.
 Client can get information, search and contact us...
-It is also a blog that allows people to join and create their profile, following/ follower and others... (free email@domain.com, domain.com/accountname).
+- [] It is also a blog that allows people to join and create their profile, following/ follower and others... (free email@domain.com, domain.com/accountname).

-Admin app (database and account management and more). admin.domain.com
+- [] Admin app (database and account management and more). - admin.domain.com ?!?!

 \*\*\*Social Platform:

 User story:

-Site - Home:
+- [] Site - Home:
   Get all information of company. (about us, startup, domains, projects...)

-Startup Community-blog:
+- [] Startup Community-blog:

-Authentication:
+### Authentication:

-As a user, I am able to log in and log out my account. (stay signed in after refreshing the page.) x
+- [x] As a user, I am able to log in and log out my account with email and password after register a new account. (also stay signed in after refreshing the page.) x
-\*\*\*Forget & Reset Password
+      \*\*\*Forget & Reset Password ?!?!

-User:
+### User:

-As a user, I am able to create my account by providing basic information (name, email, password...). signup x (Passwords must be at least 8 characters long and include at least one uppercase letter, one lowercase letter, and one number.)
+- [x] As a user, I am able to create my account by providing basic information (name, email, password...). - register x
-As a user, I am able to get list of users with pagination for add friend. x As a user, I am able to see a specific user's profile given a user ID. (search by name/id) x As a user, I am able to get all my profile info.
+- [x] As a user, I am able to get list of users with pagination for add friend. - list of users in add friend tab x
+- [x] As a user, I am able to see a specific user's profile given a user ID. - (search by name/id) x
+- [] As a user, I am able to get all my profile info. - my profile (posts, friends, info...) !!!
-As a user, I am able to update my profile (name, avatar, bio, information, image,...). x As a user, I am able to receive notifications about new likes, and comments on my content, as well as new followers and other relevant events.
+- [x] As a user, I am able to update my profile (name, avatar, bio, information, image,...). - account setting x
+- [] As a user, I am able to receive notifications about new likes, and comments on my content, as well as new followers and other relevant events. - notifications at avatar !!!
   \*\*\*Simple Chat between users

 Post:

-As a user, I am able to share my thoughts and interests by creating content (text, images, or video). x As a user, I am able to get comments of a post. x
+- [] As a user, I am able to share my thoughts and interests by creating content (text, images, or video). - create a post x
+- [] As a user, I am able to get comments of a post. - pagination x
-As a user, I am able to get detail a single post.(with comments, reaction) As a user, I am able to edit and delete my posts. x
+- [] As a user, I am able to get detail a single post.(with comments, reaction) !!!
+- [] As a user, I am able to edit and delete my posts. x
-As a user, I am able to view my own posts as well as other users content (wall). x
+- [] As a user, I am able to view my own posts as well as other users content (wall). x
   \*\*\*Tag other users in posts and comments

 Comment:

-As a user, I am able to get a list of comments of a post. x As a user, I am able to interact with content by commenting.
+- [] As a user, I am able to get a list of comments of a post. x
+- [] As a user, I am able to interact with content by commenting. x
-As a user, I am able to edit or delete comments that I created. x
+- [] As a user, I am able to edit or delete comments that I created. x
   \*\*\*Tag other users in posts and comments

 Friend/follow:

-As a user, I am able to get the list of received pending requests - incoming list. x As a user, I am able to get the list of sent pending requests - outgoing list. x As a user, I am able to see a list of people that I follow as well as my followers. (my friend list) x As a user, I am able to send a friend request to others - add friend other users - outgoing sent request. x As a user, I am able to accept/decline a friend request from others - incoming receive request. x As a user, I am able to cancel a friend request that I sent. x As a user, I am able to remove (unfriend) a friend. x
+- [] As a user, I am able to get the list of received pending requests - incoming list. x
+- [] As a user, I am able to get the list of sent pending requests - outgoing list. x
+- [] As a user, I am able to see a list of people that I follow as well as my followers. - (my friend list) x
+- [] As a user, I am able to send a friend request to others - add friend other users - outgoing sent request. x
+- [] As a user, I am able to accept/decline a friend request from others - incoming receive request. x
+- [] As a user, I am able to cancel a friend request that I sent. x
+- [] As a user, I am able to remove (unfriend) a friend. x

 Reaction:

-As a user, I am able to create a like/dislike on posts OR comments.
+- [] As a user, I am able to create a like/dislike on posts OR comments.

 Group:

-As a user, I am able to create a new group by providing a group name, group description, and selecting a category or interest that the group will be based on.
+- [] As a user, I am able to create a new group by providing a group name, group description, and selecting a category or interest that the group will be based on.
-As a user, I am able to search for and join existing groups by browsing categories or interests, or by searching for a specific group name or keyword. group list
+- [] As a user, I am able to search for and join existing groups by browsing categories or interests, or by searching for a specific group name or keyword. group list
-As a group member, I am able to post in a group.
+- [] As a group member, I am able to post in a group.
-As a group member, I am able to comment and reaction on a post in the group.
+- [] As a group member, I am able to comment and reaction on a post in the group.
-As a group member, I am able to see the posts in a group on the group page. post list As a group member, I am able to leave a group.
+- [] As a group member, I am able to see the posts in a group on the group page. post list
+- [] As a group member, I am able to leave a group.

 Admin app - dashboard: (admin.domain.com)
 *Database&Content management: (domains lists,...)